3246251196/adtools_testing/README.md

 already existing version of ADTOOLS on your machine versus building or using the in-place version if desired.

 The usage of the "adt" script can be seen by merely invoking "./adt".
-The only thing worth mentioning is that modification to the in-place ADTOOLS can be performed automatically using the script named "adtools_mod" and there are already some commented-out modifications in there that you may wish to change;
-said script is automatically invoked by the "adt" script before building ADTOOLS.
-The reason for "adtools_mod" is to allow any necessary hacks to perform before making the ADTOOLS "gcc-cross" target.

 With regards to building the tests, the "adt" script will create an artifact named "adt_tests.lha".
 This file can be sent to your AmigaOne machine and